The Complex Spherical 2+4 Spin Glass: a Model for Nonlinear Optics in Random Media: Multimode Laser Theory

 In the previous semiclassical derivation we have neglected all noise sources.
 However, to obtain a complete statistical description the noise, and, hence, the spontaneous emission and the heat-bath temperature, must be taken into account.
 Indeed, we will show that the role of the entropy becomes crucial for disordered multimode lasers, where a random first order transition \cite{RFOT} is expected, at least in the mean-field approximation.

-We, then, consider the presence of a noise $F_l(t)$ in Eq. (\ref{eq:langevin_equation_lasing_modes}), that we standardly assume Gaussian, white and uncorrelated
+In general, different noise sources occur (see $F_\lambda$, $F_-$ and $F_z$ in Eqs. (\ref{eq:JK_1})-(\ref{eq:JK_3})).
+Further on, in the case of open cavities, it is known that the noise $F_\lambda$ due to the external bath coupling is correlated in the cold cavity modes basis. \cite{HackenbroichViviescasPRL02, HackenbroichViviescasPRA03} We, then, consider the presence of a noise $F_l(t)$ in Eq. (\ref{eq:langevin_equation_lasing_modes}):

 with $T$ being the spectral power of the noise, proportional to the heat-bath temperature.
-In general, different noise sources occur (see $F_\lambda$, $F_-$ and $F_z$ in Eqs. (\ref{eq:JK_1})-(\ref{eq:JK_3})).
-Further on, in the case of open cavities, it is known that the noise $F_\lambda$ due to the external bath coupling is correlated in the cold cavity modes basis. \cite{HackenbroichViviescasPRL02, HackenbroichViviescasPRA03} Also, a non-unitary change of basis affects the noise correlation.
-Indeed,
+The matrix $\Gamma_{k_1 k_2}$ corresponds to the damping matrix Eq. (\ref{eq:damping_laser}) for $F_\lambda$ and, in general, is non diagonal for open cavities.
+It can be, though, diagonalized, at the possible price of having a non-diagonal linear contribution in Eq. (\ref{eq:langevin_equation_lasing_modes}).
+Indeed, a non-unitary change of basis affects the noise correlation:

 and